 - 1 few drops vanilla extract

-- Meanwhile, puree strawberries in a food processor until blended.
+- Puree strawberries in a food processor until blended and set aside.

 - Then take a teaspoon of the nut butter and put it in the center of each circle.